parappayo/book-notes/teamwork/psych-of-prog.md

 * The Presentation of Self in Everyday Life - Erving Goffman book
 * The Silent Language - Edward Hall book
 * The Social Psychology of Industry - J.A.C.
 Brown, about Industrial Psychology
+* Use of Psychological Tests in the Selection of Computer Personnel - Mayer and Stalnaker book, 1968